Greg Landsman: Early life and education

-Landsman was born and raised in Cincinnati, Ohio to a Jewish family.
-He earned a bachelor's degree in economic and political science from Ohio University in 1999 and a master's degree in theological studies from Harvard Divinity School in 2004.
+Landsman was born and raised in Cincinnati, Ohio, to a Jewish family.
+He earned a Bachelor of Arts degree in economics and political science from Ohio University in 1999 and a Master of Arts degree in theological studies from Harvard Divinity School in 2004.
 Governor Ted Strickland appointed Landsman to be his director of faith-based and community initiatives in 2007.

 Landsman served as executive director for Strive until December 2015.
 He then led Preschool Promise, an initiative to make two years of preschool available to all three- and four-year-olds in Cincinnati.
 Preschool Promise was incorporated into a joint levy with Cincinnati Public Schools, and the levy passed in November 2016.

 Cincinnati City Council

 Landsman ran for the Cincinnati City Council in 2013 and lost.
 He ran again in 2017, and was elected to one of the council's seats in the November general election.
 Landsman was reelected in 2021.

 In 2018, Landsman and four other city councilors (P.G.
 Sittenfeld, Chris Seelbach, Wendell Young, and Tamaya Dennard), known collectively as the "Gang of Five", were found to be discussing city business via text messages.
 They talked about how to keep the city manager and potentially regain power from the mayor.
 In March 2019, the Gang of Five agreed to turn over their text messages in order to settle a lawsuit filed by a local anti-tax activist.
 The text messages were made searchable and posted on the website of the law firm that sued the Gang of Five.
 No criminal charges were filed.